eth-educators/eth-docker/CONTRIBUTING.md

 ## Linting

-eth-docker CI uses [pre-commit](https://pre-commit.com/) to lint all code within the repo, please check the instruction to set it up on your local dev environment.
+eth-docker CI uses [pre-commit](https://pre-commit.com/) to lint all code within the repo.
+Add it to your local copy with `pip install pre-commit` and `pre-commit install`.